-- The project's intermediate outcomes and an explanation of how they contribute to ACTIF's ultimate outcome. - A description of your project, approach, strategies and activities. - The rationale for the approach and why this particular project or theme. - If your project takes place in multiple countries, please explain the reasons for this strategy (regional approach?
+- The project's intermediate outcomes and an explanation of how they contribute to ACTIF's ultimate outcome. - A description of your project, approach, strategies and activities. - The rationale for the approach and why this particular project or theme. - If your project takes place in multiple countries or has multiple partners, please explain the reasons for this strategy (regional approach?
 Similar linguistic or regulatory contexts? etc.) - An explanation on how the proposed activities will contribute to change the situation described in the Context Section and lead to contributing to your project outcomes.

-The section should also describe how the Southern partner(s) and LGBTQ2I local community have contributed to project design and will contribute to decision-making.
+The section should also describe how the Southern partner(s) and LGBTQ2I local community have co-designed and co-created the project and will participate in the decision-making.